cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 - `cloudify.interfaces.lifecycle.update_config`
 - `cloudify.interfaces.lifecycle.update_apply`

-Plugin authors can implement any, or all, of those operations.
-Those three operations can be written in a way so that they mirror the `create`, `configure`, and `start` operations.
+Plugin authors can implement any, or all, of these operations.
+These three operations can be implemented in a way that mirrors the `create`, `configure`, and `start` operations.

 In these operations, the value returned from `check_drift` can be accessed using `ctx.instance.drift`.